 “Don’t stop.”
 It was loud, louder than necessary.
-He milked my cock while brushing his beard along my skin, I wanted everybody to know I was at the mercy of this sexy bear.
-I leaned further, giving him easier access, and as his tongue worked its magic.
+He milked my cock while brushing his beard along my skin, and I wanted everybody to know I was at the mercy of this sexy bear.
+I leaned further, giving him easier access as his tongue worked its magic.

 He mumbled something, the vibrations lost in the tensing of muscles.
 My legs shook, and if not for his superhuman strength holding me up, I’d have toppled.
 Like a gentleman, he eased his grip but didn’t stop milking me.
 He slowed before stopping, and with one last lick, he stood up.

 We’d need to wash off the side of the cabin.

 Wait, what?
 Sebastian never missed an opportunity to climb on top of me.
 He claimed topping after I came made me tighter.
 I wasn’t going to argue.
 Every once in a while, he’d hit the rights spots, and I’d climax a second time.
 For him to hold off, something was amiss.

 “Just going to leave that waving in the wind?”
 I gave his cock a firm grip.
 He was hard, not just firm, but rigid.
 My cock attempted to jump.
 Even tired, he liked the thrill of Sebastian buried in me.